 The following chart can be used as a general guide to describe different roast levels.
 The number we use in assigning names for roast levels reflects an average of the two values indicated for each coffee, whole-bean and ground.
 Thus a coffee with a whole-bean reading of 50 and a ground reading of 60 would land at 55 (“Medium”) in the chart below and consequently would be described as “Medium” in our review.

-Lightish body, sometimes muted aroma, tea-like flavor
+Lightish body, sometimes muted, sometimes delicately fresh in flavor

 No oil on surface of bean